Nixon Peabody LLP

 Sep 24, 2021

-By Laura Bacon, John Ruskusky, Richard Tilghman IV and Brian Alcala
+By John Ruskusky and Brian Alcala

 The court affirmed that employee claims for violations of the Illinois Biometric Information Privacy Act by use of fingerprinting logins may be preempted under the Labor Management Relations Act for employees subject to union CBAs.